 Sad for her, but now her internalized upbringing is expressed towards others.
-She subconsciously remembers being punished for not being spotless, which translates to ‘demanding’ that other people are as well.
+She subconsciously remembers being punished for not being spotless.
+Translating in 'demanding’ that other people are as well.

 So even when I’m decent enough – I still get flack.
 Should I take that personally?
 Or realize that this has more to do with her than me?
 I can still choose to adjust of course, being a bit cleaner than I think necessary – so she will feel better.
 But I can realize the whining is about her not me.